 In the short term, it will be important to quantify the most disruptive symptom so that a mitigation strategy can be devised.
 It is not uncommon to find that when one symptom resolves another may arise, or the child may regress to an earlier stage of development.
-The most effective approach is a consistent family systems perspective that includes behavior modification that includes both love and limits setting.
+The most effective approach is a consistent family systems perspective that includes behavior modification that includes love and sets limits.

 Teens and Young Adults

-It is not uncommon for children and families to turn to drugs and alcohol in order to manage distressing feelings and anxiety.
+It is not uncommon for children and families to turn to drugs and alcohol to manage distressing feelings and anxiety.
 Given this time of rapid brain growth and development, addictions can often develop.
 The danger is that the child learns rather than facing a fear or challenge it is easier to medicate and reduce the intensity.
 Unfortunately, many patients end up trading drugs and alcohol for psychopharmacology.
 They leave one co-dependent relationship for another with their therapist or psychiatrist.
-While psychopharmacology can be helpful it should be very time-limited and paired with specific behavior modification strategies that are consistently practiced.
-Ideally, it is best to intervene before addiction is established, but even if it has been established sooner is better than later.
+While psychopharmacology is helpful but it should also be time-limited.
+It should also be paired with specific behavior modification strategies that are consistently practiced.
+Intervention is best before an established addiction.

+Family psychiatry can also handle men’s health.
 A man’s emotional and physical needs are constantly changing as he transitions through various phases of life.
-His treatment requires that his providers be attuned to these unique situations and an efficient and comprehensive approach is provided given the tremendous inconvenience associated with traditional medical and psychiatric care.
-Men would rather a one-stop-shop with a trusted and well-qualified confidant who can handle all of his issues discretely and efficiently.
+Providers must be attuned to these unique situations and an efficient and comprehensive approach is provided given the tremendous inconvenience associated with traditional medical and psychiatric care.
+Men would rather have a one-stop shop with a trusted and well-qualified confidant who can handle all of their issues discretely and efficiently.
 Just as a man would use the services of a personal trainer for physical health maintenance.
 A mental health professional may be an option to optimize mental well-being.
 There are not many psychiatric mental health professionals that have special expertise in dealing with men’s issues.

 Families are complex and dynamic systems that should provide support and nurturance to their members.
 However, that is not always the case.
 A family may experience stress and conflict, which can affect every member of the family as well as overall family cohesion.
-Emotional, psychiatric and behavioral issues affect all members of a household, and optimal treatment requires fully understanding and supporting the family system.
+Emotional, psychiatric, and behavioral issues affect all members of a household.
+Optimal treatment requires fully understanding and supporting the family system.
 I encourage the use of the strengths and resources of a family as they are central to the treatment of children, adolescents, and adults.
-Family-based interventions have been found to be very important in the successful treatment and prevention of relapse for many conditions, such as OCD, addiction, anxiety, eating disorders, psychotic disorders, depression, bipolar disorder and childhood disruptive behaviors.
+Family-based interventions are important for the successful treatment and prevention of relapse.
+This includes many conditions: OCD, addiction, anxiety, eating disorders, psychotic disorders, depression, bipolar disorder, and childhood disruptive behaviors.

 For New Parents

-Becoming a parent is always a life-changing event, but for some individuals and couples, it can be a source of new stress.
+Becoming a parent is always a life-changing event.
+For some individuals and couples, it can be a source of new stress.
 There is no need to suffer through postpartum depression or relationship issues on your own.
-This transitional time in life can be helped by new parent coaching and sleep training to ease anxiety, alleviate depression, and help new parents work through new or existing issues in their relationship.
+This transitional time in life can be helped by new parent coaching and sleep training to ease anxiety, alleviate depression, and help new parents work through new or existing issues.
+Family psychiatry is perfect for new parents.